John Kerry Reiterates Important of Two-State Peace Solution for Israel and Palestine

-"If the choice is one state, Israel can either be Jewish or democratic, it cannot be both"
+"If the choice is one state, Israel can either be Jewish or democratic, it cannot be both"+ READ ARTICLE

 (WASHINGTON) — Stepping into a raging diplomatic argument, Secretary of State John Kerry on Wednesday staunchly defended the Obama administration’s decision to allow the U.N.
 Security Council to declare Israeli settlements illegal and warned that Israel’s very future as a democracy is at stake.